 But what was in the miracle lotion and did it really work?
 Her great-great-granddaughter claims that: “Women thought it would grow their hair but really what it would do was heal their scalps so their hair would grow.”

 As previously stated, Madam Walker’s solution had something similar to Vaseline (petroleum jelly) in it.
 This substance is known to form a barrier and is often used by athletes to prevent rubbing, so it makes sense that using it to shield the scalp from the elements and environmental causes of dryness would help to protect and restore its moisture levels.

-Although Madam Walker’s product is no longer available, this ingredient which she included is still used to this day when treating certain scalp conditions, particularly for people with afro hair which tends to be more dry and brittle so can benefit from the hydrating properties of the jelly.
+Although Madam Walker's product is no longer available, this ingredient which she included is still used to this day when treating certain scalp conditions, particularly for people of colour with Afro hair which tends to be more dry and brittle so can benefit from the hydrating properties of the jelly.

 At Belgravia we often include it in our clinical therapy treatments for clients with dry scalp issues as - like Sarah Breedlove discovered - one of the first things that is needed for hair to grow well is a healthy scalp.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.

 View our Hair Loss Success Stories, which includes the world's largest gallery of hair growth photos and demonstrates the level of success that so many of Belgravia's patients achieve.